core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 when large amounts of data are to be transferred.
 These transfers can utilize much of BLE's bandwidth because they make it easy to send much data within a single BLE connection event.

+Implementers are encouraged to benchmark their applications and show that their throughput is limited by the number of characteristics used before supporting multiple characteristics.

 ### Communication example